mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 Scan with ABC.
 Compare OCR tools.
 Install tesseract and run it?

 ## Data set
 A zip file of the RTP data set is available in our course Box folder.
 It consists of text files from each issue of the RTP.
+Or does it?

 The zip file also contains the folder ```/tesseractscript``` with the original scripts used to create the OCRed text files.
 This script was written by Professor Sara Sprenkle in 2014 in order to create a data set for another DH course.